DmitryPorotov/iterable-object-decorator/README.md

 **For the `@Iterable()` class property decorator**:

 1. **_returnKvp?: boolean_** - an optional parameter that indicates that the iterator will return key-value pairs.
 A key-value pair is an object which look like this: `{key:"some string", value: "value of any type"}`.
-If this parameter is not provided or `false` then only the key will be returned.
+If this parameter is not provided or is `false` then only the key is returned.
 2. **_dir?: 'desc' | 'asc'_** - an optional parameter that indicates the direction of sorting.
 If no direction is provided then keys are returned unsorted.

-**For the `IterableObjectDecorator.decorate` static function**:
+**For the `IterableObjectDecorator.decorate()` static function**:

-The first parameter is the object to be decorated then the 2 other parameters are the same as for `@Iterable`.
+The first parameter is the object to be decorated then the 2 other parameters are the same as for `@Iterable()`.
 The function returns back the decorated object.

 ### Example:
 ```typescript